tytydraco/yessleep/out/When_I_was_eight_the_kids_presenters_in_my_favorite_show_scarred_me_for_life.md

 Falling through the door, Cora caught up to me, her fingers entangling in my hair.

-She yanked me back, her hands coming to wrap around my throat, fingers my flesh.
+She yanked me back, her hands coming to wrap around my throat, fingers stabbing into my flesh.
 Before she howled, falling back.
 I didn't see what had hit her.
 But I did see Felix and Phoebe quicken their pace toward me.
 Their faces were no longer human, contorting into those of monsters.

 Phoebe's teeth were on full show.
 I slammed the door on them, pressing myself against it.
 The door rattled under my weight, and I slammed my hand over my mouth to muffle my screams.
 “Go.”
 Nicholas’s voice was behind the door.
 I could see the exit ahead.

 My chest ached.

 Mum.

-I flinched when Nicholas’s weight slammed into rough wood.
+I flinched when the boy's weight slammed into rough wood.

 “Did you hear me?”
 He yelled.
 “Fucking run!”